davclark/feldy-science/Outline.md

 Method*®.
 We start with examples that are directly tied to sensation.
 Feldenkrais' use of the word optimal speaks directly to the maximum value within a metric -- and interestingly, the metric is left somehow unspecified (and thus, at least partly subjective).
-And we also see this occurring in the *Sounder Sleep Method®*.
+We can also witness these principles in the gestural practices in the *Sounder Sleep Method®*.

 Note that evolution can also be described in exactly the same way!